-Although agricultural land values are beginning to decline from their peak in 2014, they continue to be historically high, with land along the western side of the state holding its value the best.
-Meanwhile, low commodity prices and increases in the costs of production have created a situation where many farmers have a negative net income.
-Even when including government payments, which typically represent 2% to 3% of total farm income, most farmers are barely getting by.
+After a decline in land values from their peak in 2014, land values have stabilized.
+They continue to be historically high, with land along the western side of the state holding its value the best.
+Meanwhile, lower commodity prices and increases in the costs of production have created a situation where many farmers are hovering around breaking even.
+Even when including government payments, which typically represent 3% to 5% of total farm income, most farmers are barely getting by.